JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/hello_test/index.md

 # Running Your Test

 Now that we have a test -- albeit simple -- let's see what it looks like to *run* it.
-Right-click in the middle of the editor and choose `Run 'pytest in test_player.py'`.
+Right-click in the middle of the editor and choose `Run 'pytest in test_player.py'`:

 ![Run Tests via Context Menu](./context_menu.png)

-Yay, our first tests run.
+Yay, our first test runs -- and fails!
 Sure, small victory -- but small victories can help get us into the TDD flow.

 ## Warning